HOW WELL DO YOU KNOW YOURSELF?

 #1.
-Personality Assessment and Conflict Styles Assessment - Ten minutes each:
+Personality Assessment and Conflict Management Assessment - Ten minutes each:

 ITP Metrics is a website that offers a variety of team assessment tools.
 There are two assessments that are very useful for team development.
 The purpose is not to "label" you as being one way or another, but to contribute to your self-awareness of current patterns, preferences and tendencies with respect you to how you interact with others on a team.
 Knowing yourself helps to build team success!

 PERSONALITY ASSESSMENT: This assessment outlines five factors of personality.
 You will receive a report describing how your personality traits can relate to your team interactions and experiences in teamwork.

 CONFLICT STYLES ASSESSMENT: This assessment helps to build awareness about personal styles of conflict management.
 Information from the report can be used to gain greater awareness about situations in which each style would be the most effective.